MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-skills.md

 ---
-title: "Add Skills to Power Virtual Agents bot conversations"
+title: "Use Azure Bot Framework Skills in Power Virtual Agents"
-description: "Author complex bot conversations with Azure Bot Framework Skills that enable the bot to book an appointment, send a confirmation email, manage tasks, and more."
+description: "Extend your bot and author complex bot dialogs using pro-code tools to build Azure Bot Framework Skills that enable the bot to book an appointment, send a confirmation email, manage tasks, and more."
 keywords: "authoring, extensibility, integration, extend bot, bot framework, skills, custom capabilities" ms.date: 11/22/2019 ms.service: